andrewwhitten/andrewwhitten.github.io/_posts/2022-02-09-Salesforce-Development-in-Github-Codespaces.md

 tags: Salesforce Codespaces
 ---

 Salesforce has always been a 'no software' service since launch, but development environments and tools have been firmly wedded to the desktop.
-GitHub Codespaces now provides a true cloud development environment that requires minimal configuration to get you and your team the productivity benefits of spending your time just coding.
+GitHub Codespaces now provides a true cloud development environment that requires minimal configuration to get you and your team the productivity benefits of spending your time just coding on demand.

 ## Why